-- Note the changes in this section will not become effective until FERC approves the related OA/OATT changes.
-The changes in this section will not be added to the manual until FERC approval is received - Separate demand curves exist for the Synchronized Reserve and Non-Synchronized Reserve requirements.
-These demand curves apply to both the RTO and MAD reserve requirements. - Under normal operating conditions, Eeach reserve demand curve is a single step function at the price of the penalty factor at the value of the requirement for the specific product. - Under Hot Weather Alert, Cold Weather Alert or escalating emergency procedures as defined in Manual M-13, each reserve demand curve becomes a two-step function if additional resources are brought online by PJM dispatch to account for operational uncertainty after the second resource commitment which occurs after 18:00 the day prior to the Operating Day.
+- Separate demand curves exist for the Synchronized Reserve and Non-Synchronized Reserve requirements.
+These demand curves apply to both the RTO and MAD reserve requirements. - Under normal operating conditions, each reserve demand curve is a single step function at the price of the penalty factor at the value of the requirement for the specific product. - Under Hot Weather Alert, Cold Weather Alert or escalating emergency procedures as defined in Manual M-13, each reserve demand curve becomes a two-step function if additional resources are brought online by PJM dispatch to account for operational uncertainty after the second resource commitment which occurs after 18:00 the day prior to the Operating Day.
 The first step is defined as described above.
 The second step is defined at a lower penalty factor than the first step and at an extended reserve requirement quantity.
 The calculation of the extended reserve requirement is defined in Section 4.2.2 Synchronized Reserve Requirement Determination. - The penalty factors shown below will be used for the dates specified.
 The penalty factors are the same for each product and location where a reserve requirement exists.